Semantic Annotations for Linked Avro Data (SALAD) §

 If a reference URI is prefixed with

-it is a relative fragment identifier.
+#it is a relative fragment identifier.
 It is resolved relative to the base URI by setting or replacing the fragment portion of the base URI.If a reference URI does not contain a scheme and is not prefixed with

-, append the path portion of the reference URI to the path portion of the base URI.
+#it is a path relative reference.
+If the reference URI contains#in any position other than the first character, the reference URI must be divided into a path portion and a fragment portion split on the first instance of#.
+The path portion is resolved relative to the base URI by the following rule: if the path portion of the base URI ends in a slash/, append the path portion of the reference URI to the path portion of the base URI.
 If the path portion of the base URI does not end in a slash, replace the final path segment with the path portion of the reference URI.
 Replace the fragment portion of the base URI with the fragment portion of the reference URI.If a reference URI begins with a namespace prefix declared in

-.If a reference URI is an absolute URI consisting of a scheme and path, no processing occurs.
+$namespacesfollowed by a colon:, the prefix and colon must be replaced by the namespace declared in$namespaces.If a reference URI is an absolute URI consisting of a scheme and path, no processing occurs.

 Link resolution must not affect the base URI used to resolve identifiers and other links.